-In this overview, unlike the query overview in a single participant, the participant IDs are listed - only participants which have queries attached to them are shown along with additional information.
+In this overview, unlike the query overview in a single participant, the participant IDs are listed - only participants who have queries attached to them are shown along with additional information.

 Participant ID - ID of a participant where a query has been created

-Site - site to which the participant is linked
+Site - the site to which the participant is linked

 Created on - date and time when a query is created

-Created by - user who created a query
+Created by - the user who created a query

-Last updated by - last user who updated a query
+Last updated by - the last user who updated a query

-Closed by - user who closed a query
+Closed by - the user who closed a query

 Location - location of the field where a query was raised.
 Clicking on the arrow icon > allows you to expand the location and see the Visit, form and field labels where the query was created.

-First Remark - initial comment which was added when creating a query
+First Remark - initial comment that was added when creating a query

 Status - status of a query.
 Clicking on the query status will open the query window where you can update the query.